dudarev/cghub/cghub/docs/source/howitworks.rst

 Custom fields
 =============

-Custom fields can be added by overriding cghub_python_apu.Request.patch_result method.
+Custom fields can be added by overriding cghub_python_api.Request* methods.

 Next custom fields were added: